Wilton Blancké: Biography

 W. Wendell Blancké was born in Philadelphia, Pennsylvania, on June 29, 1908, to Wilton Wallace Blancké and Cecil Whittier (Trout) Blancké.
 He later joined the U.S. Foreign Service and became a U.S. Consul in Hanoi, North Vietnam, in 1950.
 On February 13, 1952, Blancké married Frances Elizabeth Nichol.
-In 1955, he was assigned o serve as counselor to US Ambassador Charles W. Yost in Laos.
+In 1955, he was assigned to serve as counselor to US Ambassador Charles W. Yost in Laos.
 From 1957 to 1960, he was the U.S. Consul General in Frankfurt, West Germany.

 On November 9, 1960, Blancké was nominated by President Eisenhower to be the United States Ambassador to the newly independent nation of the Republic of the Congo, then to the Central African Republic, Chad, and Gabon on December 12, 1960.
 He was eventually superseded in these posts by 1963, and in 1969 wrote The Foreign Service of the United States, and in 1971 wrote he wrote Juarez of Mexico.
 He was a resident of California, and died in 1971 at about 63 years old.